Flat-Stemmed Spike Rush

 Sedge family (Cyperaceae)

 Cultivation: The preference is full sun and wet conditions; shallow standing water is tolerated.
-The soil can be muddy, sandy, peaty, or gravelly.
+The soil can be mucky, sandy, peaty, gravelly, or rocky.

-Range & Habitat: Flat-Stemmed Spike Rush is occasional in central and northern Illinois, while in the southern section of the state it is uncommon or absent.
+Range & Habitat: The native Flat-stemmed Spikerush is occasional in central and northern Illinois, while in the southern section of the state it is uncommon or absent (see Distribution Map).
 Habitats include damp depressions in rocky woodlands and limestone glades, prairie swales, wet dolomite prairies, sedge meadows, borders of ponds and streams, and roadside ditches.
-This species is associated with less degraded wetlands.
-It reduces shoreline erosion.
+This species is usually found in higher quality wetlands, although it also occurs at degraded sites.

-Photographic Location: A roadside ditch along the Red Bison Railroad Prairie in Savoy, Illinois.
-The spikelets of the photographed plants are beginning to disarticulate their floral scales and achenes.
+Photographic Location: A roadside ditch along the Red Bison Railroad Prairie in Savoy, Illinois, and a roadside ditch in Urbana, Illinois.

-Comments: This medium-sized spike rush is fairly easy to identify because of its flat culms and the appearance of its achenes (which usually lack bristles).
-The small seedheads are often a darker shade of brown than those of other Eleocharis spp. (spike rushes), and they develop a chaffy appearance because of the transparent margins of the scales.
-Because there is some variability across local populations, some specimens may be more difficult to identify; hybridization across different species of spike rush may be responsible for some of these anomalies.
-Flat-Stemmed Spike Rush is regarded as a variety of Slender Spike Rush by Drepalik & Mohlenbrock (1960), or Eleocharis elliptica compressa.
-Under this taxonomic treatment, the typical variety has less flattened stems than var. compressa, otherwise they are very similar to each other.
+Comments: This medium-sized spikerush is fairly easy to identify because of its flat culms and the appearance of its achenes (which usually lack bristles).
+The small seedheads are often a darker shade of brown than those of other spikerushes (Eleocharis spp.), and they often develop a chaffy appearance because of the wide transparent margins of the floral scales.
+Because there is some variability across local populations, some specimens may be more difficult to identify than others; hybridization across different species of spikerush may be responsible for some of these anomalies.
+Flat-stemmed Spikerush has been regarded as a variety of Slender Spikerush (Eleocharis elliptica) by Mohlenbrock (1976, p.
+82), where it is listed as Eleocharis elliptica compressa.
+Under this taxonomic treatment, the typical variety of this spikerush has less flattened stems than var. compressa, otherwise they are very similar to each other.

 Return